bootstrap Autotools initialization script

 and the code if you already understand Autotools, but the ability

-to use a bootstrap.conf configuration file
+to use a bootstrap.conf

 requires some explanation.
 In the course of development, you may